SystemsCyber/TruckCapeProjects/SocketCAN/README.md

 The tcpCANClient.py is used to issue commands to the tcpCANServer.py. rxServers.py are the servers on the destination machine that receives the vehicle messages from the TCP connection.

+#### TCPCAN Packet Format
-Transferring CAN messages for RX and TX is done in the following format
+* Transferring CAN messages for RX and TX is done in the following format.
     ------------------------------------------------------------------
     | Number of CAN Frames | CAN Frame | CAN Frame | ... | CAN Frame |
     ------------------------------------------------------------------

 * Number of CAN Frames: One byte indicating number of CAN Frames that follow (0 to 89)
 * CAN Frame: 16 bytes similar to socketCAN format

+#### CAN Frame Format
+* The following format is used for each CAN Frame.
     ------------------------------------
     | Identifier | DLC | Micros | Data |
     ------------------------------------